wuwenshan/PLDAC/README.md

 That we've done for a whole semester is to add new functionnalities about translation in SPARQL, we've made the program more consistent, we've added a whole user interface and a feedback system.

-If you are still interested, you can check our report but it's written in French.
+If you are still interested, you can check our report but it's written in French, so obviously we may need some notion or a good translator ...